 In April 2020, we announced the initiation of the Phase 2 efficacy portion of the Phase 1b/2 trial evaluating BXCL701 in combination with KEYTRUDA® (pembrolizumab, a PD-1 inhibitor) for Neuro Endocrine Prostate Cancer ("NEPC").
 The Phase 1b safety assessment of BXCL701 identified a split dose totaling 0.6 mg per day as the recommended dose when used in combination with KEYTRUDA.
 In addition to the efficacy cohort in NEPC patients, in August 2020, we opened a separate cohort for castrate resistant prostate cancer ("CRPC") patients who have failed taxane-based chemotherapy and up to two lines of second-generation androgen pathway blockers.
 The Phase 1b portion of this trial was presented at the Society for Immunotherapy of Cancer's 35th Anniversary Annual Meeting in 2020, and an efficacy update was recently presented at the American Society of Clinical Oncology Genitourinary Symposium in February 2021.
-A more complete efficacy update from the trial is expected in mid-2021.
+In May 2021, we announced that the adenocarcinoma cohort of the ongoing Phase 1b/2 trial of BXCL701 and pembrolizumab (KEYTRUDA®) in aggressive forms of prostate cancer met its efficacy bar to move to stage two.
+The trial will now continue to full enrollment and a more complete efficacy update from the Phase 2 portion of this trial is expected in O3 2021.

 The MD Anderson-led Phase 2 open-label basket trial is designed to evaluate the response rate of orally administered BXCL701, combined with KEYTRUDA, in two arms: Arm A is enrolling checkpoint naïve patients (where checkpoint therapy is indicated: "hot tumors"); and Arm B is enrolling patients who have progressed following checkpoint therapy alone.
 As of August 2020, the efficacy bar had been met for both arms, allowing the trial to advance to completion.
-Preliminary data were recently presented at the SITC's, 35th Anniversary Annual Meeting.
-An efficacy update from the trial is expected in mid-2021.
+Preliminary data were recently presented at the June 2021 American Society of Clinical Oncology meeting.